 Today we explored over 2,000 years of Portuguese history as we continued on our journey north.

+First we went to Batalha to visit the grand Monastery of Santa Maria, also known as the Church of Our Lady of Victory.
 Built by King John I after winning the defining battle in a war with Spain in 1385.
 Although outnumbered, his troops were able to accomplish this with the help of English long bowmen (like our Navy seals).
 Since the English were so helpful, John agreed to marry Philippa, the granddaughter of King John of England.
 The two of them ruled together for 5 decades and instituted many social reforms.

+Built of limestone, the church was started in 1388 and finished in the 1500's.
 However, some is not finished.
 The original design was gothic, but towards the end of construction, there was a Manueline influence.

+We toured the Founder's Chapel with the double sarcophagus of John and Philippa holding hands.
 Other tombs of royalty and family line the walls and an octagonal dome on the ceiling features an 8-pointed star.

 One of the more unusual features is the Unfinished Chapel.